Monday

 From Basics to Beyond: Building Production-Grade Messaging Systems

 This two-day workshop takes a deliberate journey from foundational messaging concepts to the patterns required for real-world, production-grade systems.
-We’ll start with the simplest possible asynchronous designs—queues, events, and pub/sub—and progressively evolve them as new problems emerge: duplicates, message loss, scaling limits, partial failures, and long-running workflows.
+We will start with the simplest possible asynchronous designs—queues, events, and pub/sub—and progressively evolve them as new problems emerge: duplicates, message loss, scaling limits, partial failures, and long-running workflows.

 Instead of presenting messaging patterns as a checklist, this workshop shows why each pattern exists, what breaks without it, and what trade-offs it introduces.
 Every step forward is motivated by a concrete failure mode.